nbryant42/xDRCal/README.md

 This call was causing the compositor to get stuck in a black-frame state for some reason after surface resize; probably a Windows or NVidia bug.
 Since it was only added on an "explicit is better than implicit" theory, I've removed it.
 (Setting `ColorSpaceType.RgbFullG10NoneP709` on a surface that defaults to scRGB is just belt-and-suspenders.)
-Implications for other projects are unknown, but if you need colorspace translation, consider shaders.
+Implications for other projects are unknown, but if you need colorspace translation, consider a D2D effect.
 - **Don't use [ResizeBuffers](https://learn.microsoft.com/en-us/windows/win32/api/dxgi/nf-dxgi-idxgiswapchain-resizebuffers)
 on a visible swap-chain:**
 This creates resize flicker, at least if you're also centering.
 DirectComposition helps by batching changes atomically